 As previously stated, a VLCD is an extremely restricting and drastic diet, so shouldn’t be taken lightly.
 They are not recommended widely due to this reason, and shouldn’t even be considered by most people.

 Essentially, according to the NHS, a VLCD should only be attempted by someone who is very overweight (obese).
 Statistically speaking, this means your BMI should be at least 30, though BMI is not a totally accurate measure of obesity since it does not take into account muscle mass/fat mass.
 I.e. a rugby player, or bodybuilding, who is fairly lean with a large amount of muscle may been seen as being obese according to BMI.
+If you don’t know what weight range you are in, use our BMI Calculator.

 Moreover, it’s only recommended that people who have a BMI of over 30 should attempt this diet if they have tried to make healthy changes to their routine but have not seen any success.
 If you have not yet tried to make changes to your diet/exercise regimen and are considering a VLCD as a first step, don’t!
 You should first attempt a different diet plan which will be easier to follow, such as flexible dieting or intermittent fasting.